B & C. Control Design and Controller Implementation (Week 2)

 >> margin(sysopen)

 We get bode plot of the open loop system with the controller with margins listed on the plots.
-Include the Bode plots for the full state and partial state feedback.
+Include the Bode plots for the Link and Servo controllers.

 Controller Implementation